chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/3d-rbf-static-mixer/3d-rbf-static-mixer.rst

 Definition of the Shape
 ~~~~~~~~~~~~~~~~~~~~~~~

-The section defining each parameter for the particles has certain requirements:
+This section defines each parameter for the particles and has certain requirements:

 #. ``length ratio`` defines the length used to apply the immersed boundaries through interpolation.
-We choose ``4`` as a compromise between a low value, better for the linear solver, and a high value, better for mass preservation.
-Mass preservation can also be increased using a finer grid.
+We choose ``4`` as a compromise between a low value, which is better for the linear solver, and a high value, which is better for mass preservation.
+The latter can also be increased using a finer grid.
 #. ``refine mesh inside radius factor`` and ``refine mesh outside radius factor`` are both set to ``1``, which activates minimal crown refinement mode.
 #. ``type = composite`` and ``shape arguments = mixer_long.composite`` allow to refer the defined complex shape.
 This requires that the ``RBF_helix.output`` is located in the same directory as the parameter file.